consumer-reports-innovation-lab/thedigitalstandard.org/src/_standards/ownership/transparency-about-terms-of-service-enforcement.md

       - indicator: >-
           The company or organization publishes data about the number of accounts it restricts or closes on its own initiative.
-        procedure: >-
+        procedure_html: >-
-          <p>Investigation and analysis of publicly available documentation to
+          <li>Investigation and analysis of publicly available documentation to
-          determine what the company clearly discloses.</p>
+          determine what the company clearly discloses.</li>
       - indicator: >-
           The company or organization publishes data about the number of accounts it restricts or closes as a result of a government request.
-        procedure: >-
+        procedure_html: >-
-          <p>Investigation and analysis of publicly available documentation to
+          <li>Investigation and analysis of publicly available documentation to
-          determine what the company clearly discloses.</p>
+          determine what the company clearly discloses.</li>
       - indicator: >-
           The company or organization publishes data about the number of accounts it restricts or closes as a result of a request from private third-parties.
-        procedure: >-
+        procedure_html: >-
-          <p>Investigation and analysis of publicly available documentation to
+          <li>Investigation and analysis of publicly available documentation to
-          determine what the company clearly discloses.</p>
+          determine what the company clearly discloses.</li>
       - indicator: >-
           The company or organization clearly discloses that it notifies users when it restricts or closes user accounts.
-        procedure: >-
+        procedure_html: >-
-          <p>Investigation and analysis of publicly available documentation to
+          <li>Investigation and analysis of publicly available documentation to
-          determine what the company clearly discloses.</p>
+          determine what the company clearly discloses.</li>
 ---